BirdsEyeAI/BirdsEyeAI/README.md

 -ReactJS
 -NodeJS
 -ExpressJS
+-NextJS

 <h2>:fire: What am I passionate about?</h2>
-I'm passionate about open-source technologies and leveraging AI to connect people.
-My work revolves around creating innovative user-centric platforms that foster genuine connections between people and push the envelope of innovation.
+I'm passionate about open-source technologies and leveraging AI to drive meaningful connections between people and the technologies they love.
+My work revolves around creating innovative user-centric platforms that prioritize user-experiences through real-world solutions.

 <h2>:construction_worker: What am I working on presently?</h2>
-💻 I’m currently exploring use cases for implementing modern RAG architecture to optimize LLM output in cloud-first environments and building CI/CD pipelines.
+💻 I'm currently learning about cutting-edge agentic AI techniques and creating tools that automate repetitive tasks for document workflows.

 <h2> Let's connect!</h2>
 👯 I’m looking to collaborate on projects that leverage AI to reimagine workflows and innovate workspaces.